 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-There were no changes in methodologies used at December 31, 2020 and 2019 and there were no transfers between fair value levels during the years ended December 31, 2020 and 2019.
+There were no changes in methodologies used at December 31, 2021 and 2020.